Narayan Nagbali Puja In Trimbakeshwar

 Meaning: Narayan Bali Puja is performed when a person dies due to unnatural causes such as firearms, suicide, fatal illness, a difficult life, ghost torment, untimely death (apamrityu), a series of unfortunate events, or curses from parents, spouses, or in-laws.
 This ritual is considered a Kaamya karma, meaning it is done with a specific desire or purpose.

-Who Should Perform the Narayan Nagbali Puja?
+Who Should Perform Narayan Nagbali Puja?

 Narayan Nagbali Puja Dates 2026